Community Storyteller · Impact Advisor

 The Books

-Book One · The Field Manual
+Book Two · The Field Manual

 People, place, and the local church.